 [Enlarge] Photo by Steven Trumon Gray

-Choreographic credits include: Sonas Denim, Jewels in the Square presented by Alonzo King LINES Ballet, Brigham Young University, SELF, and Woodside Vaulters international competitions.
-As a performer and choreographer, Breton's work has been featured in Pointe Magazine, Dance Informa Magazine, Broadway World, Oberon’s Grove, Huffington Post, and The New York Times.
+As a performer and choreographer her work has been featured in Pointe Magazine, Dance Informa Magazine, Broadway World, Oberon’s Grove, Huffington Post, and the New York Times.
 She is currently performing in her own productions at the McKittrick Hotel, and choreographing for theater and film.